simolus3/drift/docs/pages/docs/Advanced Features/builder_options.md

 * `scoped_dart_components`: Generates a function parameter for [Dart placeholders]({{ '../Using SQL/drift_files.md#dart-components-in-sql' | pageUrl }}) in SQL.
   The function has a parameter for each table that is available in the query, making it easier to get aliases right when using
   Dart placeholders.
-* `null_aware_type_converters`: Consider the type of applied type converters to determine nullability of columns in Dart.

 ## Assumed SQL environment